 How can I manage my school's reviews online?

-Since Google has not shared more about if the functionality will return in the future, it’s time to look closer at other digital platforms for reputation management.
+Since it is unclear when or if all schools will have Google review functionality fully restored, it’s time to look closer at other digital platforms for reputation management.
 To get started, take a look in your Google Analytics, and start to re-prioritize getting reviews in the places parents are finding you.
 If you are a private K-12, you might see Facebook, Niche.com, GreatSchools.org, PrivateSchoolReview.com, or BoardingSchoolReview.com as top referrers to your website.
-Ask parents, students or ambassadors to leave a review for your school on one of those websites, instead.
+Ask parents, students, or ambassadors to leave a review for your school on one of those websites, instead.
 (More on that in this blog on reputation management online!)
-Reviews from other platforms still directly feed into your Google My Business Knowledge Graph, and Google search engine results in general, so it's worth the ask for many reasons.
+Reviews from other platforms still directly feed into your Google My Business and Google search engine results in general, so it's worth the ask for many reasons.

-Also consider taking any great testimonials from Google Reviews (if still accessible) and highlight a few on your website, print, digital advertising, or social media posts instead.
+Also consider taking any great testimonials from Google Reviews (you can still find the old ones in most cases!) and highlight a few on your website, print, digital advertising, or social media posts instead.
 There are a lot of ways to share your school’s unique stories and reviews online - just maybe not on Google Reviews, for now.
 Connect with us for more tips on sharing your school’s stories online and for other enrollment marketing strategies.